FAQs

 • Minimising the need for use of fossil fuels in powering the hospital by using electrical heating instead of gas heating.

 Health Infrastructure, in conjunction with the Illawarra Shoalhaven Local Health District is managing the project on behalf of the NSW Government.
+JohnStaff project management team were appointed in 2019.

 Yes.
 All health services will remain operational during the construction period.
 There may be changes to how people access the campus and health facilities during construction, however all services will remain open.
 Many services will be transferred to the new building after construction is completed.